JFFLabs/skribt/README.md

 		exit = true
 ```

 At this level, the `type` is always equal to `option` which indicates this is an option which the agent has to select as a possible outcome of the step.
 All options are presented equally and are listed to the agent in the user interface in the order in which they're defined.
+Simply move one input above another if you want it to appear earlier.

-The `exit` key indicates that by choosing this option, the agent will exit the resolution pathway.
-When the value is `true` it means that the resolution pathway was successful in doing whatever it set out to do.
-When the value is `false` it means the resolution pathway was not successful.
+The `exit` key indicates that by choosing this option, the agent will exit the resolution path.
+When the value is `true` it means that the resolution path was successful in doing whatever it set out to do.
+When the value is `false` it means the resolution path was not successful.

 The `text` value, again, is the basic summary which displays to the agent for that option.